 Does Broadridge Financial Solutions Have A Good ROCE?

-When making comparisons between similar businesses, investors may find ROCE useful.
-Broadridge Financial Solutions's ROCE appears to be substantially greater than the 9.7% average in the IT industry.
+ROCE is commonly used for comparing the performance of similar businesses.
+Using our data, we find that Broadridge Financial Solutions's ROCE is meaningfully better than the 12% average in the IT industry.
 I think that's good to see, since it implies the company is better than other companies at making the most of its capital.
-Setting aside the comparison to its industry for a moment, Broadridge Financial Solutions's ROCE in absolute terms currently looks quite high.
+Regardless of where Broadridge Financial Solutions sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.

 You can see in the image below how Broadridge Financial Solutions's ROCE compares to its industry.
 Click to see more on past growth.

-How Broadridge Financial Solutions's Current Liabilities Impact Its ROCE
+Do Broadridge Financial Solutions's Current Liabilities Skew Its ROCE?

-Broadridge Financial Solutions has total liabilities of US$705m and total assets of US$3.6b.
-As a result, its current liabilities are equal to approximately 20% of its total assets.
-The fairly low level of current liabilities won't have much impact on the already great ROCE.
+Broadridge Financial Solutions has total assets of US$4.2b and current liabilities of US$1.0b.
+Therefore its current liabilities are equivalent to approximately 25% of its total assets.
+Low current liabilities are not boosting the ROCE too much.